Physical & aggregate · 2024

 +Is there Turbidity in Lubbock, TX tap water?

 Yes — Lubbock, TX's 2024 Consumer Confidence Report lists Turbidity at 0.083 NTU.
-Lubbock, TX's 2024 report shows Turbidity detected, but the EPA has not set an enforceable federal limit for it.
+Lubbock, TX's 2024 Turbidity measurement is below the federal limit.

 +What's the federal limit for Turbidity in drinking water?